Castleton student to join elite music ensemble

 While DCI might not be immediately familiar around Vermont, it’s a big deal on university campuses in other parts of the country.
 Castleton, however, has become something of a second home for the Crusaders.
 For the past six years, the ensemble has spent three weeks rehearsing on campus before heading out on tour.
 The residency culminates in a performance for the community.

-DCI ensemble performances are an impressive spectacle of teamwork, athleticism and discipline where the sum is greater than its parts.
-Comprised 156 student musicians - including percussionists, percussionists and color guard - ensembles rehearse together to learn and execute, precise, tightly choreographed routines they then perform for audiences around the country.
+DCI ensemble performances are an impressive spectacle of teamwork, athleticism and discipline, where the sum is greater than its parts.
+Comprised of 156 student musicians — including percussionists and color guard — ensembles rehearse together to learn and execute precise, tightly choreographed routines they then perform for audiences around the country.
 Ensembles practice 14 hours a day perfecting the routines and making sure not a step or a note is out of place.

 When Patch goes on tour with the Crusaders in June, she will be the only Vermonter currently in a DCI ensemble, and one of only a handful of New Englanders.